Monotonicity of the Laplace Transform for Tomography in Dissipative Systems: Introduction

-The structure of the paper is as follows: in \Cref{sec:problem_statement} is described the mathematical model for Magnetic Induction Tomography; in \Cref{transfer_sec} is introduced the transfer operator $\mathcal{H_{\eta}}$, while in \Cref{sec:MonoTF} it is proved its monotonicity.
-In \Cref{method_sec}, is described a non-iterative imaging method based on the MP of $\mathcal{H_{\eta}}$ and, eventually, in \Cref{conclusion_sec}, the conclusions are drawn.
+The structure of the paper is as follows: in \Cref{sec:problem_statement} is described the mathematical model for Magnetic Induction Tomography; in \Cref{transfer_sec} is introduced the Transfer Operator $\mathcal{H_{\eta}}$, while in \Cref{sec:MonoTF}, its monotonicity is proved.
+In \Cref{method_sec}, a non-iterative imaging method based on the MP of $\mathcal{H_{\eta}}$ is described, and, eventually, in \Cref{conclusion_sec}, conclusions are drawn.